 Dunno What's Going On But...

-A polite but genuine way for The Messiah
+A polite but genuine way for the Messianic Archetype

 to sum up his opinion of a crisis or situation before getting onto his soapbox.
 This usually breaks down the conflict to its most basic emotional issue, or dismissing that and saying what they're here for.
 Especially popular way to start a Whoopi Epiphany Speech